 We operate our business through our subsidiaries.
 Crown Communication and the Bell Atlantic joint venture are our principal U.S. operating subsidiaries and Castle Transmission is our principal U.K. operating subsidiary.
-We will also use subsidiaries to hold the assets we will acquire or control in the proposed transactions we describe in this prospectus. [[D] The subsidiaries through which we conduct our U.K. operations and our Bell Atlantic joint venture are not restricted by the covenants in our high yield debt instruments.]
+We will also use subsidiaries to hold the assets we will acquire or control in the proposed transactions we describe in this prospectus.
 The following chart illustrates our organizational structure assuming the proposed transactions described in this prospectus are completed.
 See "Capitalization" and "Recent and Proposed Transactions".

-(a) The remaining 20% equity interest in Castle Transmission Services (Holdings) Ltd, our U.K. holding company, is held by affiliates of France Telecom.
+(a) The remaining 20% equity interest in Castle Transmission Services (Holdings) Ltd, or CTSH, our U.K. holding company, is held by affiliates of France Telecom.
 Under agreements that we have entered into with such affiliates, in certain instances, this 20% equity interest may be exchanged for shares of our Class A common stock at a specified exchange ratio.